Victoria Justice, Hailey Bieber Rock Skimpy Tops, Show Off Amazing Abs In Sexy New Instagram Snapshot

 One of Victoria’s more popular posts came as she stood by pal Hailey Bieber’s side.
 In the sexy snapshot, the two ladies along with one other friend all ban together as they pose for a photo.
 Justice can be seen on the far left of the picture, looking amazing in a sexy black bra that she wore underneath a see-through and gold chained top.
 Victoria’s abs are fully on display as she also dons a pair of jean shorts and a belt in the sexy look.

 The 26-year-old wears her long, dark locks down and curled and also sports a black cowboy hat in the image.
-Hailey appears in the center of the photo and she also looks as sexy as ever in the new snapshot.
+Hailey appears in the center of the photo, and she also looks as sexy as ever in the new snapshot.
 The wife of Justin Bieber wears her hair slicked back in a ponytail and shows off her enviable figure in a skimpy purple bikini top and matching track jacket.

-Another unnamed lady appears all the way to the right of the photo and she too is showing her abs in a black bandeau top.
-And in the next photo in the series, comedian James Cordon appears as Justice explained to fans that she asked a guy wearing a bandana to take their photo and it happened to be none other than the late night host!
+Another unnamed lady appears all the way to the right of the photo, and she too is showing her abs in a black bandeau top.
+And in the next photo in the series, comedian James Cordon appears as Justice explained to fans that she asked a guy wearing a bandana to take their photo, and it happened to be none other than the late night host!

-Just shortly after the post went live, Victoria’s army of Instagram followers have showed it a lot of love with over 238,000 likes in addition to 600 comments and growing.
+Just shortly after the post went live, Victoria’s army of Instagram followers have shown it a lot of love with over 238,000 likes in addition to 600 comments and growing.
 While most fans commented on how amazing the two ladies look, countless others took to the post to express their excitement that James took the picture.

 “Victoria, you are one of the most beautiful and kind women on the planet,” one follower wrote.